 Financial Aid

-Students at Vincennes University have a wide variety of financial aid opportunities available to them, a fact which is guaranteed by the university’s participation in the federal Title IV financial assistance programs.
+Students have a wide variety of financial aid opportunities available to them, a fact which is guaranteed by the university’s participation in the federal Title IV financial assistance programs.
 Students will discover their financial aid opportunities are grouped as follows: grants; scholarships; loans; and work-study programs.

-The grants available at Vincennes University include the Federal Pell Grant, the Supplemental Education Opportunity Grant (SEOG), the 21st Century Scholarship, the SSACI National Guard grant, and the Frank O’Bannon Grant.
+Available grants include the Federal Pell Grant, the Supplemental Education Opportunity Grant (SEOG), the 21st Century Scholarship, the SSACI National Guard grant, and the Frank O’Bannon Grant.
 Scholarships are much more numerous and of course are only limited to the applying student’s creativity.
 Loans mainly fall within the FAFSA structure.
-Work-study programs are also subject to federal approval, and in case a student isn’t assigned work-study they are recommended to check with the financial aid office as to eligibility anyways.
+Work-study programs are also subject to federal approval.

 Student Financial Aid Details

-Student life at Vincennes University is rather pleasant and the school has a good reputation as being a place where students are able to integrate well.
+The school has a good reputation as being a place where students are able to integrate well.
 VU is notable in that it offers a large amount of on-campus student housing options, something not typical of colleges of its type.
 In total there are six different student residence halls with ample modern amenities.
-Nonetheless, a majority of the students at Vincennes University life off-campus in the surroundings of one of the four campuses comprising the university.
-Seeing as VU offers distance learning opportunities and weekend study possibilities, the amount of off-campus students is obviously bound to be quite significant.
+Nonetheless, a majority of the students live off-campus.

-Student organizations abound at VU, and fraternities such as Tau Phi Delta/Sigma Pi stand out among them.
-In fact, the VU is the home of Sigma Pi’s founding chapter, which was established back in 1897.
+Student organizations abound, and fraternities such as Tau Phi Delta/Sigma Pi stand out among them.
+In fact, the campus is the home of Sigma Pi’s founding chapter, which was established in 1897.

 Student Enrollment Demographics

-VU’s athletics teams have earned the school quite a good reputation in several different sports, and particularly in bowling (in which the school holds 21 national championships).
-VU falls into the National Junior College Athletics Association (NCJAA) system, and its Trailblazer teams (as all the athletics teams are officially known as, in honor of the school’s pioneering role in Indiana) compete in tennis, volleyball, swimming and diving, bowling, baseball, golf, cross country, and track and field.
+The athletics teams have earned the school quite a good reputation in several different sports, and particularly in bowling (in which the school holds 21 national championships).
+Teams compete in the National Junior College Athletics Association (NCJAA) system, and the Trailblazers (as the athletic department is officially known as, in honor of the school’s pioneering role in Indiana) field teams in tennis, volleyball, swimming and diving, bowling, baseball, golf, cross country, and track and field.